Guide for Python Noobs: Workflow with Useful Tools

 Reset

-You accidentaly added a large file with git add?
+You accidentally added a large file with git add?
 No problem:

 The .gitignore file is used to exclude certain directories or files from git versioning.
 You always should exclude build and release artifacts!

-Here is a nice list of usefull gitignore files: https://github.com/github/gitignore.
+Here is a nice list of useful gitignore files: https://github.com/github/gitignore.

 Github

 Github isn’t a tool, but a service.
-It is very usefull to store your git repos online, to work with others and to publish your code.
+It is very useful to store your git repos online, to work with others and to publish your code.

 https://docs.github.com/en/get-started/start-your-journey/about-github-and-git